vaidyt/GCodeSim/README.md

 - LineSeg2D.py - Models a directed line segment in 2D; This class has the method to compute the distance of a pt to the line segment
 - test_simulator.py - Contains unit tests for the main "simulate" method of the Simulator class; Also contains 5 sample inputs for the program.
 - test_LineSeg2D.py - Contains unit tests for "distance_from_pt" of LineSeg2D class
+- FormLogic_Logo - Contains the G-Code for the FormLogic logo.
+It also contains a MATLAB script and additional file/pictures used to generate this g-code.
+The output of the simulator for this g-code can be found [here]{https://github.com/vaidyt/GCodeSim/blob/main/Formlogic_Logo/FormLogic_logo_generated_output.txt}

+### ToDos
+- __make_laser_cut method of Simulator class needs to be vectorized
+- Additional error checks in Parser class (to handle invalid coordinates) to be implemented

 License